 The Reverie Saigon in Ho Chi Minh City, Vietnam is an unconventional yet sparkling hotel.
 The interiors are like marmite, but love them or hate them, they are ultra-luxurious and it is worth taking a trip to Saigon to take a look.

-The Reverie Saigon invokes dreamy contemplation of palaces and chateaus and the public spaces just dazzle.
+The Reverie Saigon invokes dreamy contemplation of palaces and chateaus and the public spaces dazzle.
 Furnishings have aristocratic designs and fine linens and walls are textured with Italian silk.
-Serene views over Saigon River are overrun by this Italian extravagance and each of the rooms and suites has been individually appointed by fine Italian decorators.
+Serene views over Saigon River are overrun by this Italian extravagance, and fine Italian decorators have individually appointed each of the rooms and suites.

 There are three restaurants, The Royal Pavilion (Chinese), R&J (Italian) and Café Cardinal (French) – and The Long @ Times Square is a ground-floor café with a 48-meter bar counter that vaults the distance between Dong Khoi Street and Nguyen Hue Boulevard.

-The Spa spans 1,200 square meters on two floors, with 10 treatment rooms, a beauty salon, and luxurious designs.
-The hotel also has a 120-square-meter gym and a 24-meter pool.
+The Spa spans 1,200 m² on two floors, with 10 treatment rooms, a beauty salon, and luxurious designs.
+The hotel also has a 120 m² gym and a 24-meter pool.

 10. Four Seasons Hanoi